 The IceCube Neutrino Observatory [1, 2] is a cubic-kilometer-sized array of 5,160 photomultiplier 158 tubes (PMTs) buried in the Antarctic ice sheet, designed to observe high-energy neutrinos interacting 159 with the ice [3].
 In 2011, the IceCube Collaboration completed the installation of 86 vertical strings 160 of PMT modules, eight of which were arranged in a denser configuration known as the DeepCore 161 sub-array [4].
 Each string in IceCube contains 60 digital optical modules (DOMs), which contain 162 a single PMT each, as well as all required electronics [5].
 The primary 78 strings (excluding 163 DeepCore) are spaced 125 m apart in a hexagonal grid, with the DOMs extending from 1450 m to 164 2450 m below the surface of the ice sheet.
-The additional DeepCore strings (79-86) are positioned 165 between the centermost strings in the detector, reducing the horizontal DOM-to-DOM distance in 166 this region to 42 m and 72 m.
-The lower 50 DOMs on these strings are located in the deepest 350 m 167 of the detector near the clearest ice, while the upper ten provide a cosmic ray veto extending down 168 from 1900 m to 2000 m below the surface.
-169
+The additional DeepCore strings (79-86) are positioned 165 between the centermost strings in the detector, reducing the horizontal DOM-to-DOM distance in 166 this region to between 42 m and 72 m.
+The lower 50 DOMs on these strings are located in the 167 deepest 350 m of the detector near the clearest ice [6], while the upper ten provide a cosmic ray veto 168 extending down from 1900 m to 2000 m below the surface.
+Beyond the in-ice detectors, there exists 169 a surface array, IceTop, consisting of 81 stations located just above the in-ice IceCube strings.
+The 170 PMTs located in IceTop operate at a lower gain and are not subject to this analysis.
+171 gel and is surrounded by a wire mesh to reduce the effect of the Earth's ambient magnetic field.
+The glass housing is transparent to wavelengths 350 nm and above [7].

 Each DOM consists of a 0.5"-thick spherical glass pressure vessel that houses a single down-facing 10" PMT from Hamamatsu Photonics.
-The PMT is coupled to the glass housing with optical gel and is surrounded by a wire mesh of mu metal to reduce the effect of the Earth's ambient magnetic field.
-The glass housing is transparent to wavelengths 350 nm and above [6].
+The PMT is coupled to the glass housing with optical

 Figure 1.
 Left: A mapping of the HQE (dark blue) and Standard QE DOMs (light blue).
 Right: The version of AC coupling, old toroids (dark green) and new toroids (light green).
-DOMs that have been removed from service are shown in white.
+DOMs that have been removed from service (OTS) are shown in white.